-Investment Property is stated at fair value at year end with changes in fair value recognised in income and expenditure.
+Investment Property is stated at fair value at the year end with changes in fair value recognised in Income Statement.
 Changes to the estimates used to derive the market value will therefore impact on the results and financial position of the Company.
 Any decrease in valuation and subsequent profitability of the Company in the next 12 months is not expected to impact the long term strategy of the Company.

-Financial asset/liability - first tranche sales
+Financial asset/liability - first tranche sales ii) Significant judgements:

 At the year end a review of the market value of the first tranche element is carried out with any adjustments resulting in a change to the financial asset and corresponding liability.
-Changes to the estimates used to derive the market value will
+Changes to the estimates used to derive the market value will therefore impact on the financial position of the Company.